mattermost/docs/source/configure/cloud-site-configuration.rst

 - **Max Channels Per Team:** Set the maximum number of channels per team, including both active and deleted channels.
 - **Enable users to open Direct Message channels with:** Configure whether users can message any user on the Mattermost workspace or only users in the same team as them.

   - This setting adjusts the users returned in the Direct Messages **More** menu.
-The CTRL/CMD+K channel switcher only lists users on the current team.
+Pressing CTRL/CMD+K only lists users on the current team.
   - This setting only affects the user interface, not permissions on the server.
 For instance, a Direct Message channel can be created with anyone on the server regardless of this setting.
 - **Teammate Name Display:** Specify how names are displayed in the user interface by default.
 Please note that users can override this setting in **Settings > Display > Teammate Name Display**.